-- Upload your personal statement(s) here: 2014 IIP Application Personal Statement Drop Box
+- Upload your essay(s) here: 2015 IIP Application Essay Drop Box

-- You must submit a one-page personal statement for each internship for which you are applying.
+4. Upload a personal statement for EACH placement to which you are applying.

 - If Spanish is the working language of the internship, your personal statement should be written in Spanish.
 For all other languages, the personal statement should be written in English.
 Note: For personal statements written in Spanish: It is very important that the level of Spanish demonstrated in the personal statement reflect your actual language skills.
 The personal statement is used in part to make an appropriate match between you and a placement's work responsibilities.
 If that match is made based on an inaccurate understanding of your language skills, the employer will not be able to re-design work responsibilities and you are likely to be assigned clerical duties.

-- Upload your SCORE report here: 2014 IIP Application Transcript Drop Box
+- Upload your unofficial transcript here: 2015 IIP Application Transcript Drop Box

 - Completed online application (print the confirmation screen or confirmation e-mail)